Shire Cruisers Information Pack

 If you are a novice, this may seem daunting.
 But don’t worry; we are good at making our training straightforward and enjoyable.
 If you are an experienced boater, we are sure you will appreciate that we need to tell you about the numerous unusual features of our northern waterways, and to make sure that any gaps are covered.

 Please see important information below under Stoppages and restrictions.
 This section is updated to cover any important temporary restrictions or closures, in the event of adverse weather or waterway breakdown.
 We encourage everyone to sign up for Canal & River Trust's email stoppage alerts.
-These include emails to update you on the state of the river navigations.
-These keep you in touch and make life much easier.
+These include emails to update you on the state of the river navigations - heavy rainfall can necessitate temporary closure, which you need to know about.
+These emails keep you in touch and make life much easier.

 Please pay your balance six weeks before your holiday - the due date is on your Booking Confirmation.